ElyssaW/cheat-sheet/README.md

 - `let app = express()` beneath it, to create a new instance of Express, which you will use as your server

 - `app.listen([port number])` to tell the server where to listen for incoming requests.
 Write `app.liste([port number] => {console.log("Message")})` If you want JavaScript to console log whenever it connects to the server, so that you know it's working

+### Basic Express commands

+- `app.get('/', (req, res) => { [action] })` to send information to the client based on which URL they access.
+Replace `/` with the desired URL (Minus the `localhost:3000`).

+- `app.put('/', (req, res) => { [action] })` to receive information from the user, usually input with a form. `.put` requests shouldn't show anything to the user, and should end in a redirect to a `.get` route

+- `app.delete('/', (req, res) => { [action] })` to delete information from the connected database.
+Like `.put`, this can also receive information from the user (The ID of an item to be deleted, for example) and should end in a redirect.

+### Using forms in Express

+So you want to send information across your HTML pages?
+Easy to do!
+Here's how.
+In your HTML/EJS:

+- `<form action="[route url]" method="GET/POST"> </form>` to create the form which will direct the user to your desired route URL when they click submit

+Inside of the form tags, put:
+- `<input type=[desired input type] name=[variable name] value=[desired value]` This will let the user input a value - overriding the value you defined, if you allow it - and when they hit submit, that value will be sent to the form's route URL under the `name` variable name you defined here

+#### Body Parser

+To access those variables, you need a body parser: `app.use(express.urlencoded({ extended: false }))` in the middleware section of your index.js.
+Then, in the route you directed the user to in the form, you can access it with:

+- `req.body.[variable name]`

+#### Method-Override

+To use `app.delete`, you need to use the method-override functionality.
+To do this, you need:

+- `npm i method-override` in terminal

+- `const methodOverride = require('method-override')` in your index.js.

+- `app.use(methodOverride('_method'))` to tell your Express app to use it whenever it encounters a request URL with "_method" in it

+#### Controllers
+The last major piece of Express are the controllers.
+Controllers are purely for organizational purposes, they have no user-facing functionality, but they help with keeping large projects clean.
+To start with controllers:

+- `mkdir controllers` in your project folder

+- `touch [controller name].js` to create the JavaScript containing all the routes that are relevant to eachother, organizationally

+- `const express = require('express')` at the top of your controller file.
+You also have to import any other modules you use directly in your route code.

+- `const router = express.Router()` at the top to define the router object

+- `module.exports = router` at the bottom to export your router object to your index.js file

+- Import all relevant routes to the controller file, changing `app.[method]` to `router.[method]` and removing the name of the controller from the url.
+So if your route url was previousy `app.get('controller/show')` it will now be `router.get('/show)`

+Lastly, import the controller into your index.js:
+- Return to your index.js

+- `app.use('/[controller name], require('[controller file path]'))`